Mini Boats, Big Fun!

 Once we got clear of the no-wake zone inside the marina, we were in open water and we could go pretty fast.
 Of course, we were all taking it easy — just getting the feel for the boats, how responsive the steering was, etc.

 They have you ride in a line, so you can only go as fast as the person in front of you.
 Unfortunately, the guy in front of us did not "feel the need for speed" as much as I would have liked.
 Luckily, later in the trip, the guides switched up the order of the boats, so we got to "put the pedal to the metal".

 We quickly (maybe about 20 minutes) got to the first island, Icacos, where we moored the boats and got a quick lesson on snorkeling.
 Each boat came with its own snorkel gear (mask, snorkel and fins).
-Their snorkel equipment was in very good shape (brand new, at this point).
+Their snorkel equipment was in very good shape.

 The guides were really good with people who were more apprehensive — staying close to them until they got the hang of snorkeling.
 After people felt comfortable in the water, we swam to the beach.
 On the beach, we gathered ’round while Winoc led a discussion about the islands we were visiting and the natural beauty we were seeing all around us.

 If you have never been to Icacos, it is beautiful.
 The beach is white sand, the water is clear and light blue, and you can see El Yunque and the Fajardo lighthouse if you look back to the west.